A Place for Hurting Families to Heal and Thrive

 Watching a loved one travel a destructive path is hard.
 In the story Jesus told about the son who set off for a distant land squandering his inheritance, we find a grieving father waiting for his return.
 We know he watches because Jesus paints the picture with these words (Luke 15:20, NIV), "But while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him."

-Like that father, families in the Waiting Room scan the horizon to catch a glimpse of their loved one's return.
-Asking God to help them find their way home.
-While they hold on, God has a place for these families to gather, to pray for one another, offer words of hope and encouragement from his word, as he teaches them to rely on his strength for their journey.
+Like that father, families in the Waiting Room scan the horizon to catch a glimpse of their loved one's return; asking God to help them find their way home.
+While they hold on, God has a place for families to gather, to pray for one another, and offer words of hope and encouragement from His Word.
+Here they learn to to rely on His strength for their journey.

 Waiting Room Ministry hopes you don't wait alone.
 Join us.